RobotLocomotion/drake/drake/examples/Cars/README.md

 'View->Camera Control Panel'.
 Then click 'Select Target' and click on the prius.
 Change track mode to 'Smooth Follow' and increase your elevation.

-Make sure that the (very small) pygame window has focus, then use your arrow keys to drive around.
-If you have a joystick / steering wheel.. you can use that, too (see SteeringCommandDriver.py for details).
+Make sure that the (very small) `pygame` window has focus, then use your arrow keys to drive around.
+If you have a joystick / steering wheel.. you can use that, too (see `SteeringCommandDriver.py` for details).

-If for some reason the python game interface is not to your liking (e.g. you don’t have python on your system, etc), then you can generate simple throttle and steering commands using the command line interface
+If for some reason the python game interface is not to your liking (e.g. you don’t have python on your system, etc), then you can generate simple throttle and steering commands from the command line as shown below.

 ```
 ../../pod-build/bin/publishDrivingCommand [throttle_value] [steering_value]
 ```

-where the values in bracket should be replaced with desired values.  e.g.
+The values in bracket should be replaced with desired values.  e.g.

 ```
 ../../pod-build/bin/publishDrivingCommand 1.0 .4